spekframework/spek/README.md

 ## Current State of the Project

 - Spek 1.x is in support mode, only bug fixes and documentation updates will be merged into 1.x branch.
-- Spek 2.x is main development branch.
+- Spek 2.x is main development branch, see [2.0.0 Milestone](https://github.com/spekframework/spek/milestone/3).

 ---